Bruce McNall: Career

+Conviction

-On December 14, 1993, McNall pleaded guilty to five counts of conspiracy and fraud, and admitted to bilking six banks out of $236 million over a ten-year period.
+On December 14, 1994, McNall pleaded guilty to five counts of conspiracy and fraud, and admitted to bilking six banks out of $236 million over a ten-year period.
 He was sentenced to 70 months in prison.
 Immediately after his conviction, it emerged that his free-spending ways had put the Kings in serious financial jeopardy.
 They were ultimately forced into bankruptcy in 1995.
-The financial problems from the McNall era plagued the Kings for several years afterward.

 McNall was released in 2001 after his sentence was reduced by 13 months for good behavior.
 He was on probation until 2006.
 McNall remained on good terms with many of his former players, with Wayne Gretzky, Rob Blake, Luc Robitaille and others visiting him in prison.
 Gretzky even refused to allow the Kings to retire his number 99 until McNall could attend the ceremony.
 McNall also attended Robitaille's uniform retirement ceremony in 2007.

-He credited his celebrity friends who supported him.
-Kurt Russell and Goldie Hawn visited, "Michael Eisner, who suggested I write the book and bought it, always took my call", while "Dick Zanuck was always there, Tom Hanks would write to me, Bert Fields would send his books, and Barry Kemp wrote long letters.
-They kept me going."
+Later life

 McNall's autobiography, Fun While It Lasted: My Rise and Fall in the Land of Fame and Fortune, was published by Hyperion Books in 2003.
 In 2004, McNall became co-chair of A-Mark Entertainment.
 He took a role with Peter M. Hoffman at Seven Arts Pictures in 2003 and is credited on Nick Cassavetes' 2012 movie, Yellow.